 The effective tax rate is an indirect metric derived from tax rates and reflects the tax rate employers pay based on total covered wages as opposed to taxable wages.
-Each state in the nation has custom unemployment insurance laws to fit their needs, thus all states laws are independent from each other, and the effective tax rate metric allows for valid comparisons of tax systems among the states.
+Each state in the nation has custom unemployment insurance laws to fit their needs, and the effective tax rate metric allows for valid comparisons of tax systems among the states.